Introduction to Respite

 The medication provided in Webster Pacs must be current and reflect the medication documented on the Medication Authority Form.

-If the family / carer is unable to provide medication in a Webster Pac scripts must be provided to the Respite Manager so that a Webster Pac can be organised by the pharmacist the Oakleigh Centre uses.
+If the family/carer is unable to provide medication in a Webster Pac scripts must be provided to the Respite Manager so that a Webster Pac can be organised by the pharmacist the OC Connections uses.

 Medications that have been pre purchased must not be supplied as the pharmacist is unable to put them in the Webster Pac.
 The Webster Pac and medication will be an additional cost to the person accessing respite.
 Refer to Fees and Charges on Page 8.